-Not only highly nutritious, packed with fiber and rich in vitamins and minerals, but coconut milk is also high in lauric acid, a medium-chain fatty acid found in breast milk.
+Not only highly nutritious, packed with fiber, and rich in vitamins and minerals, coconut milk is also high in lauric acid, a medium-chain fatty acid found in breast milk.
 It’s a great milk substitute for plant-based eaters and those with dairy, nut, or grain allergies.

 - 2 cups organic shredded coconut flakes

 - 4 cups filtered water

 I used to substitute with homemade almond milk whenever I could.
 I eventually found myself working on a recipe that wasn’t quite as good as it could be.
 I was convinced what was missing was that coconut flavor.
 I searched for a brand that was organic and that used a Bisphenol A free can (BPA-free is incredibly important if you are going to buy anything canned) and, I caved.

 My daughter loved the new sweet snack I was serving up… she surely couldn’t tell that I used canned milk.
 A few days later, I was at it again, making my little’s new fave treat.
 I totally felt like I was winning, until I found myself staring at the bottom of this BPA-free can, horrified.
 The milk was chunky, clearly spoiled and black.
 Can you say #momguilt?

 There was absolutely no way I was ever buying canned milk again.
 So how would one make coconut milk without breaking out the machete?